gaurav-dubey1/client-application/README.md

 # client-application
-This Application will invoke the sdk-java library
+This Application will invoke the sdk-java library.